header

 dungeness-crab-2

-The male crabs are attracted to their mates by pheromones present in the urine of the female crabs.
+The male crabs are attracted to their mates by pheromones (Will open into new window.) present in the urine of the female crabs.
 Upon locating an available female, the male initiates a protective pre-mating embrace that lasts for several days.
 In this embrace, the female crab is tucked underneath the male, oriented such that their abdomens touch and their heads face each other.

 Crabbing Season For Dungeness